VertaAI/modeldb/README.md

 ### How does it work?

-[ModelDB's Light API](client/python/light_api.md) can be used to sync model metrics and metadata by calling a few functions as shown in [this sample basic workflow](client/python/samples/basic/BasicWorkflow.py).
-ModelDB also provides functionality to log entire config files (JSON or a YAML) associated with a model as shown in [this sample](client/python/samples/basic/BasicSyncAll.py).
+[ModelDB's Light API](client/python/light_api.md) can be used with any ML environment to sync model metrics and metadata or even entire config files by calling a few functions (e.g. see [here](client/python/samples/basic/BasicWorkflow.py) and [here](client/python/samples/basic/BasicSyncAll.py) respectively).

-For fine-grained logging, ModelDB provides native clients for  ```spark.ml``` and ```scikit-learn```.
-Unlike the Light API, with fine-grained logging, the user does not need to explicitly provide model metadata to ModelDB.
-The ModelDB native clients can automatically extract relevant pieces of model data *as the model is being built* and sync them with ModelDB.
+Alternatively, ModelDB native clients for  ```spark.ml``` and ```scikit-learn``` can be used to perform automatic, fine-grained logging.
+Unlike the Light API, native clients do not require the user to explicitly provide model data to ModelDB.
+The native clients can automatically extract relevant pieces of model data *as the model is being built* and sync them with ModelDB.
 Incorporating ModelDB into a scikit-learn / spark.ml workflow is as simple as appending `Sync` or `_sync` to relevant methods in the respective libraries.
 See samples for spark.ml [here](client/scala/libs/spark.ml#samples) and those for scikit-learn [here](client/python/scikit_learn.md).

 ## News